ryan-mcclue/musings/ble-embedded.md

 green_led_duty_cycle(pwm_max_val - green_component);
 blue_led_duty_cycle(pwm_max_val - blue_component);
 ```
+TODO: is brightness of PWM determined by duty cycle?
+If so, then a PWM LED fade should just be duty cycle, or should it be colour as well?

 DISPLAY:
 useful to display FPS (might only need to display this say, every 250ms as oppose to every frame),